Towards Automated Initial Probe Placement in Transthoracic Teleultrasound Using Human Mesh and Skeleton Recovery: Experiments

 \textbf{b.
-Prediction $p_{pred}$ vs. Ground Truth $p_{gt}$ (anatomy alignment).} The operator and patient identified palpable landmarks (the upper and lower sternum) and placed the probe accordingly.
-We measure how well the predicted anatomical landmarks align with the ground-truth reference.
-When locating the upper sternum, the operator orients the probe normal to the torso surface and aligns the image plane to the longitudinal axis.
-The recorded probe rotation is used as the ground-truth torso rotation to compute the tilt and spin errors.
+Anatomy alignment error ${e}_{anatomy}$.} We selected identifiable landmarks (both visually and by palpation) and then used the tracked probe to record their positions as the ground-truth reference $p_{gt}$.
+Specifically, the upper and lower sternum and the point of maximal impulse (PMI) were chosen as the proximal starting points for SSN, SC4C, and A4C, respectively.
+We measure how well the predicted initial probe placement $p_{\text{pred}}$ aligns with the ground-truth reference.
+When locating the upper and lower sternum, the operator orients the probe normal to the torso surface and aligns the image plane to the longitudinal axis.
+The recorded probe rotation is used as the ground-truth torso rotation and is compared with the predicted rib cage orientation.
+We follow related cardiac exam instructions \cite{pocus101cardiac2020} to locate the PMI and use a Philips Lumify S4-1 phased array transducer to conduct a scan until we can roughly identify the mitral and tricuspid valve, left/right ventricle, and atrium.
+We do not attempt to obtain the best standard view, as the predicted pose is intended only for initial placement.

 \textbf{c.
-Guided Pose $p_{guided}$ vs. Ground Truth $p_{gt}$ (task-level utility).} We compare the novice’s final probe placement when following AR guidance to the ground-truth target location to assess whether the guidance helps approach the intended anatomy.
-Here, we use the guided poses for the suprasternal long-axis and subcostal four-chamber views, as they are proximal to the upper and lower sternum, respectively.
+Task-level utility error ${e}_{utility}$.} We compare the novice user’s final probe position under MR guidance $p_{guided}$, with the ground-truth target location $p_{gt}$, to evaluate whether the guidance facilitates convergence toward the intended anatomical target.
+The positional error quantifies the spatial discrepancy between the guided final probe placement and the corresponding reference anatomical landmark, namely the upper sternum, lower sternum, or PMI.
+This metric reflects the utility of the initial probe placement guidance in localizing the SSN, SC4C, and A4C imaging views, respectively.

+\textbf{Positional and orientational error metrics.} For each probe pose comparison, we report the positional error as Euclidean distance.
+The orientation error is reported as tilt error $e_{\text{tilt}}$, and the spin error $e_{\text{spin}}$.